Harold Shelton III, a sports journalist and researcher at the Big Ten Network in Chicago, has big plans and an average income.

 I’m proud to say that I just paid off my student loans.
 Now I’ve got a lot of other things to save for, but I’ve also got more money available to do it.

-Student loans weren’t that much — a little over $10,000 — but it was hard.
-Right around the time the loans starting coming due, I was battling with other types of debt as well, with a total of around $8,000.
+My student loans weren’t that much — a little more than $10,000 — but it was hard because I was paying down $8,000 of credit card debt as well.
 I had applied for a few credit cards after college graduation, and I used them when I moved to the Northeast to pay for moving expenses and a higher cost of living.
 That weighed down my credit score, which made my interest rates higher — and added more debt to the pile.
-So on top of paying off student loans, I was underwater a bit.
+So I was underwater a bit.

-I made a plan to get things under control.
-I consolidated a lot of credit card debt into one lump sum, and then let the lender have one automatic payment every two weeks.
-Because the payment was lower, and I had a lower interest rate, I could focus more money on paying off student loans.
+I decided to get things under control.
+I transferred my existing credit card balances to a card with a lower APR and I made a payment on that card every two weeks.
+Because I had a lower interest rate, I could focus more money on paying off student loans.
 I even paid a little extra over that time to get the balance cleared faster.

 I’m happy that’s over with, and I’ve vowed not to let credit card debt overwhelm me again.